Tidal deformability of black holes surrounded by thin accretion disks: Tidal deformability

 In the above equations, the summations over $j$ are implicitly assumed, and we have used the associated Legendre functions $P_l^{m_z}(x)$ to define the corrections to the zeroth-order equation induced by the deformations of $\mathcal{O}(\epsilon)$ in the metric.
 While $\epsilon=0$ recovers the pure Schwarzschild result, with the azimuthal numbers $m_z$ being degenerate, in the presence of deformations the spacetime is no longer spherically symmetric and the degeneracy among $m_z$ splits.

 To obtain the full expression of the effective potential, one has to compute each coefficient of the sum over the index $j$, which runs until a convergence value $j_t$.
 In the context of quasinormal modes, it was shown that $j_t = 4$ represents already a good degree of convergence~\cite{Chen:2023akf}.
-To provide an explicit example, let us focus first on the case $j_t = 0$, for which the angular dependence on $\theta$ vanishes in the metric functions (implying a degenerate $m_z$), and the effective potential takes the form (assuming in the following $l = 2$ and omitting its explicit dependence) \begin{widetext}
+To provide an explicit example, let us focus first on the case $j_t = 0$, for which the angular dependence on $\theta$ vanishes in the metric functions (but their non-spherical form still implies a nondegenerate $m_z$), and the effective potential takes the form (assuming in the following $l = m_z= 2$ and omitting its explicit dependence) \begin{widetext}

 \end{widetext} By inspecting this expression, one may immediately realise that it is flattened in the presence of the disk, and that increasing the value of $\tilde{b} = b/r_\BH$ lowers its density and moves it further away from the BH.
 Furthermore, as expected, the effective potential reduces to the standard Schwarzschild expression both near the horizon and at spatial infinity.